Wales Millennium Centre: Opening weekend ceremony

-The day started with a speech from WMC chairman Lord Rowe-Beddoe, who declared that the proceedings were under way.
+The day started with a speech from Wales Millennium Centre chairman Lord Rowe-Beddoe, who declared that the proceedings were underway.
 This was followed by a speech from Rhodri Morgan, the First Minister, who stressed that the new arts centre belonged to the whole nation, that it was for all of the people of Wales and not just for the elite.

 The building was opened by Janet Thickpenny, a young mother from Barry, who was chosen because her 40th birthday coincided with the opening day.
 A human chain delivered the symbolic key, designed and cast by Ann Catrin Evans, to Janet.
-This was accompanied by a fanfare from the National Youth Brass Band of Wales to Karl Jenkins' specially commissioned work In These Stones Horizons Sing, and the Wales Millennium Centre was open.
+This was accompanied by a fanfare from the National Youth Brass Band of Wales to Karl Jenkins's specially commissioned work In These Stones Horizons Sing, and Wales Millennium Centre was open.

-The evening celebrations began with Cymru for the World, which celebrated the achievements of five leading Welsh artists; Gwyneth Jones, Shirley Bassey, Siân Phillips, Alun Hoddinott and Richard Burton, represented by his daughter Kate Burton.
+The evening celebrations began with Cymru for the World, which celebrated the achievements of five leading Welsh artists: Gwyneth Jones, Shirley Bassey, Siân Phillips, Alun Hoddinott and Richard Burton, represented by his daughter Kate Burton.
 This included tributes from Robert Hardy, Jonathan Pryce, Derek Jacobi, Nana Mouskouri, Catrin Finch, Ruth Madoc and Ian McKellen.
 The concert was directed by Ken Caswell and conducted by David Charles Abell.

-Bryn Terfel started with a short speech and introduced the WMC singers and dancers, who in hard hats and donkey jackets sang and danced the story of the building's construction.
+Bryn Terfel started with a short speech and introduced the Wales Millennium Centre singers and dancers, who in hard hats and donkey jackets sang and danced the story of the building's construction.
 They were later joined by all 322 participants in a chorus, including Gwyn Hughes Jones and Bryn Terfel.
 Dennis O'Neill sang a duet from Pearl Fishers.
 Diversions performed a new ballet based on one of Alun Hoddinott's works.
 The Welsh National Opera performed the final scene of Beethoven's Fidelio in their new home.
 The evening ranged included many types of music, from popular to classical.